RPA

 7. Continue to improve the platform

 Review the system frequently to find any areas that might need an audit.
-Conduct regular audits to make sure the system is operating appropriately and compliant with all applicable laws.
-System efficiency will be maintained and possible problems will be found through routine audits and evaluations.
+Conduct regular audits to ensure the system operates appropriately and complies with all applicable laws.
+Routine audits and evaluations will maintain system efficiency and find possible problems.

 This means that the HR automation platform needs to be improved going forward.
 The platform may be modified, and the tasks and procedures may be updated.